Finding Limits of Differences When x → ±∞Find the limits in Exerc... | Channels for Pearson+

 Conjugate Multiplication

-Multiplying and dividing by the conjugate is a technique used to simplify expressions, especially those involving square roots.
-The conjugate of a binomial expression like a + b√c is a - b√c, and using it can help eliminate radicals or simplify complex fractions.
-This method is suggested in the hint to tackle the given limit problem.
+Multiplying by the conjugate is a technique used to simplify expressions, especially those involving square roots.
+By multiplying the numerator and denominator by the conjugate, we can eliminate radicals, making it easier to evaluate limits and simplify expressions.

 Recommended video: